-- 5. Supplemental Regulations, Emergency Instructions, official notices, Event information, and other written instructions may also be issued.
+- 4. Course Instructions for each Stage are available to each Team as specified in VII.B.2. - 5.
+Supplemental Regulations, Emergency Instructions, official notices, Event information, and other written instructions may also be issued.
 Such information may be handed out with Course Instructions, posted in the evening Event Venue, at the morning start location, at an Observation Checkpoint at any given place or time on the course, or made available after notice of availability is posted in the evening Event Venue or at the morning start location. - 6.
 Information which may be helpful, but not necessary to the competition, may be given orally.
 Oral information is always on an informal basis, and is not official.
-The Event Regulations, Event Supplements, and other written materials govern the Event and take precedence over any oral information or interpretation. - I. D. Schedule of Events (Preliminary)
+The Event Regulations, Event Supplements, and other written materials govern the Event and take precedence over any oral information or interpretation.

+D. Schedule of Events (Preliminary)
-A complete Schedule of Events will be given in an Event Supplement and posted on www.greatrace.com.

-1. [GREAT RACE only] Preliminary Schedule of Events
+- A complete Schedule of Events will be given in an Event Supplement and posted on www.greatrace.com . - 1.
+[GREAT RACE only] Preliminary Schedule of Events

-Thursday, June 21, 2018 Registration and Technical Inspection Friday, June 22 Rally School; Trophy Run (Warm-up Rally) Saturday, June 23 Official Start, Buffalo, New York; Stage 1

-Sunday, June 24, through Friday, June 29 Stages 2-7 (Qualifying Stages) Saturday, June 30 Stages 8 (Championship Run)

-Sunday, July 1 Stage 9 (Championship Run); Grand Finish, Halifax, Nova Scotia, Canada
+,] Thursd ay, June 20, 2024 Registration and Technical Inspection Friday, June 21 Rally School; Trophy Run (Warm-up Rally/Stage 0) Saturda ay, June 22 Official Start, Owensboro, Kentucky; Stage 1 Sunday y, June 23, through Friday, June 28 Stages 2-7 (Qualifying Stages) Saturda ay, June 29 Stage 8 (Championship Run) Sunday y, June 30 Stage 9 (Championship Run); Grand Finish, Gardiner, Maine

-I. E. [GREAT RACE only] Divisions: Each Team will compete in Grand Championship Division or Expert Division or Sportsman Division or X-Cup Division.
-In addition, eligible Sportsman Division Teams may compete in Rookie Class (see I.F).
+E. Divisions: Each Team will compete in Grand Championship Division or Expert Division or Sportsman Division or Rookie Division [GREAT RACE only] or X-Cup Division.